Resume Writing

 • “Financial Analyst with CFA Level II and DCF modeling skills seeking to evaluate investment opportunities at BlackRock.”

-• “Recent MBA graduate with corporate finance and M&A coursework seeking an Investment Banking Analyst role at Goldman Sachs.”
+• “Recent MBA graduate with corporate finance and M and A coursework seeking an Investment Banking Analyst role at Goldman Sachs.”

 • “Certified Elementary Teacher (K-6) with differentiated instruction and classroom management expertise seeking a teaching position at a public charter school in Austin ISD.”